BaselAbujamous/clust/README.md

 6. A table of clusters' members is provided in an output TSV file.
 7. A figure showing the profiles of the generated clusters is provided as an output PDF file.

-## Automatic Bi-CoPaM analysis pipeline
 ![Bi-CoPaM workflow](Images/Workflow_PyPkg.png)

 *Figure 2: Automatic Bi-CoPaM analysis pipeline*

-## Simplest usage
+# Simplest usage
 - `bicopam data_path`
+- `bicopam data_path -t tightness`

 This applies the Bi-CoPaM pipeline over the datasets with files included in the data_path directory with default parameters.

+### The tightness parameter
+It defines how tight the clusters should be (tighter and smaller clusters versus less tight and larger clusters).
+This is a real positive number with the default value of **1.0**.
+Values smaller than 1.0 (e.g. 0.5) produce less tight clusters, while values larger than 1.0 (e.g. 2.0, 5.0, 10.0, ...) produce tighter clusters.

 ### Data files
 Each dataset is represented in a single TAB delimited (TSV) file in which the first column represents the identifiers